 Offices, Business and Professional are proposed to be added as permitted uses in the DA-4 District rather than going through an Administrative Review (AR) process.
+This increases the areas in which offices can be developed near the San Leandro BART station, to respond to market demands.

-Staff proposes to eliminate Section 2-644 DA-5 - Use Regulations.
+Staff proposes to eliminate Section 2-644 DA-5 Use Regulations and renamed as Reserved.
 This section of the Zoning Code is proposed to be removed in its entirety, as the two parcels currently zoned DA-5 are proposed to be rezoned to DA-6.
 Corresponding removal of any references to the DA-5 zoning district will be made throughout the Code.
-Therefore, Section 2-644 of Article 6, the DA-5 - Use Regulations will be removed and renamed as Reserved.
+This change helps simplify the zoning areas in the immediate vicinity of the San Leandro BART station and does not significantly change the development potential as both DA-5 and DA-6 have the same specification of no maximum density required.

 Staff proposes to add Catering Services as a permitted use rather than as a conditionally-permitted use.
 Entertainment Events are proposed to be added as a conditional use in the DA-6 District where they were previously not allowed.
 And, Fast Food Establishments, Small Scale will be added as a conditionally-permitted use rather than as an Administrative Review.
+This responds to interest to provide more amenities such as a shared commercial kitchen or other smaller restaurant and entertainment uses near the San Leandro BART station.
+In addition, Public Safety Facilities are proposed to be allowed with a CUP, as such uses are allowed in other DA districts.